Aeroraven/Ifrit-v2/README.md

 This repository is the successor to my following repositories:

 - [Aria](https://github.com/Aeroraven/Aria): Some scenes and toys about using WebGL2 and Vulkan.
-  - Following features implemented in Aria/Vulkan might be considered to move into this repository:
+  - Some features implemented in Aria/Vulkan might be considered to move into this repository, check [here](#4-future-plans) for more details.
-    - Hardware Ray Tracing
-    - NPR Shading
-      - Outline (Post-Processing / Back Facing)
-      - Rim Lighting
-    - Post Processing
-      - FXAA
-      - Kawase Blur
-      - Global Fog
-      - SSAO
-      - SSGI/SSR
-    - Volumetric Lighting
-    - Procedural Generator
-      - GPU Marching Cubes

 - [Ifrit-v1](https://github.com/Aeroraven/Ifrit): An console drawing helper for course projects that use Java.
   - Still, Ifrit-v2 soft renderer supports console display (like Windows Powershell).